JeanTate/datasciencecoursera/README.md

 # datasciencecoursera
 For the Data Science Coursera course
-And this line shows I can edit
+And this line shows I can edit (using Markdown's crazy 'line break' syntax no less!)